IBM-Security/verify-keycloak-integration/hld.md

 This project stores data in Keycloak and CI, so PII/GDPR concerns will be addressed by those products.

+We need to handle, or at least address, the need to properly propagate data cleanup upon user deletion from Keycloak.
+In other words, if a Keycloak user that has registered anything with Cloud Identity is removed from Keycloak, that user's information should be removed from Cloud Identity as well.
+It is unclear whether custom authenticator extensions can provide such support, or if this will be the responsibility of Alice.
+If the latter, this needs to be made apparent to Alice.

 ### 6.12.
 Migration

 As this is a new project, we do not yet have any migration concerns.
 As we iteratively release new versions/artifacts, we will address this concern as needed.